NipunShrivats/Backend_tutorials/1_NodeJs/1_Modules/4_FS_Module/FS_Notes.md

 #### Purpose:

 Simplifies asynchronous file operations by using promises, making the code readable and modern compared to traditional callback-based approaches.

+### Advantages

+1. No need for manual callbacks
+2. cleaner and more intutive asynchronous workflows using async/await.
+3. Suitable for modern JavaScript applications.

+### Use Cases

+1. Reading Files asynchronously in a non-blocking way
+2. Writing or appending data to files without blocking the event loop.
+3. Performing Multiple File operations sequentially or concurrently with promise chaining
+4. handling Errors Gracefully with .catch() or try...catch blocks.